Heavily Ce3+-doped Y3Al5O12 thin films deposited by a polymer sol–gel method for fast scintillation detectors

 The performance of cerium-doped Y3Al5O12 (Ce3+:YAG) often depends on cerium solubility achievable in a particular preparation technology.
 This solubility is kinetically affected by the synthesis process which allows for Ce3+ solubility to be generally much higher in a polycrystalline material than in single crystals.
-This work presents Y3-xCexAl5O12 polycrystalline thin films deposited by spin-coating where cerium is substituted on yttrium sites in an interval of 3.3-25 at.%.
-Up to a concentration of 18 at.%, the samples remain single-phase, which is the highest Ce3+ doping level in YAG published so far.
-Absorption, excitation and emission photoluminescent spectra are presented.
-The photoluminescence decays of the samples containing up to 6 at.% of cerium are comparable in radiative lifetime to Ce3+:YAG single crystals having the cerium concentration limit over one order smaller.
-The cathodoluminescence of samples and soft X-ray nanosecond pulse-excited decays is examined.
-The scintillation decays appear much faster with 1/e decay time well below 10 ns compared to a Ce3+:YAG single crystal which shows 140 ns.
-After further optimization of microstructure and overall scintillation yield, the sol-gel prepared Ce3+:YAG thin films are promising candidates for the application in fast SEM scintillation detectors, currently intensively prospected R&D in the scintillator technology field.
+This work presents Y3−xCexAl5O12 polycrystalline thin films deposited by spin-coating where cerium is substituted on yttrium sites in an interval of 3.3–25 at%.
+Up to a concentration of 18 at%, the samples remain single-phase, which is the highest Ce3+ doping level in YAG published so far.
+Absorption, excitation and emission photoluminescence spectra are presented.
+The photoluminescence decays of the samples containing up to 6 at% cerium are comparable in radiative lifetime to those of Ce3+:YAG single crystals having the cerium concentration limit over one order smaller.
+The cathodoluminescence of the samples and soft X-ray nanosecond pulse-excited decays are examined.
+The scintillation decays appear much faster with a 1/e decay time well below 10 ns compared to that of a Ce3+:YAG single crystal which is 140 ns.
+After further optimization of the microstructure and the overall scintillation yield, sol–gel prepared Ce3+:YAG thin films are promising candidates for application in fast SEM scintillation detectors, currently intensively investigated in the scintillator technology field.